moorinl/wagtail-themes/README.md

 ## ThemeLoader

-The `ThemeLoader` class search for files in your (see settings above) defined `DIRS` config for `TEMPLATES`.
+The `ThemeLoader` class searches for files in your (see settings above) defined `DIRS` config for `TEMPLATES`.

 In this case templates files will be found in the following order (for this